EmmaRov/Archive/README.md

 # Some of my earlier projects
-This repostitory is a collection of my previous projects that I am most happy about.
-Most of them are parts of  bigger projects that I have tackled in collaboration with others.
-For this reason they might not be very useful on their own, or general enough to be directly applied to other use.
-However they complete in their application of useful algorithms and data structure.
+This repostitory is a collection of some of my previous projects.
+Most of these were part of a bigger program that I made in collaberation with my peers.
+For this reason they might not be very useful on their own, but in return they are 100% my work.

 ## vel_field.py
 This is the oldest piece of code in this folder, written within a year from when i started to learn python.
 It takes in the data from data.mat and does some simple calculations and vizualisations.
 The data is taken from a fluid mechanics experiment of water flowing through a tube.
 The goal of this program was just to vizualise concepts such as divergence and curl, and numerically test Stoke's theorem.
 Feel free to run it, just go to the "Python"-folder.